edczero/gist.edc0.com/README.md

    > Don't be confused by the "404".
 It is how the "adding em in the address bar" works: after adding the "em", the HTTP server (provided by GitHub Pages) can't find the file so it renders `404.html`.
 Then in the 404 page, the target file is extracted from the URL.

-## Create your own emgithub

-You may want to create your own **emgithub** for some reasons, like:

-- To fit your personal needs.
-- For security.
-Say if <https://emgithub.com/> is hacked...
-- For stability.
-There may be some breaking changes with <https://emgithub.com/> (although I'm trying to avoid this, e.g., when there are major changes, `embed-v2.js`, `embed-v3.js` ... are used.
-In this way, the former embeddings are not affected).

-To do this, you can use either GitHub Pages or your own web server.

 ### Use GitHub Pages

-If you choose to use GitHub Pages just like <https://emgithub.com/> does, you can fork the project and remove the `CNAME` file.
+If you choose to use GitHub Pages just like <https://gist.edc0.com/> does, you can fork the project and remove the `CNAME` file.
 Then go to `Your repository - Settings - GitHub Pages` to setup a custom domain or simply use `username.github.io`.

 ### Use your own web server